rshevchuk-git/mcp/src/aws-mcp-server/README.md

 ## Prerequisites
 - You must have an AWS account with credentials properly configured.
+Please refer to the official documentation [here ↗](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#configuring-credentials) for guidance.
+We recommend configuring your credentials using the AWS_MCP_PROFILE_NAME environment variable (see "Environment Variables" section below for details).
+If
-Please refer to the official documentation [here ↗](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials\.html#configuring-credentials) for guidance.
-Note that this project follows boto3’s default credential selection order; if you have multiple AWS credentials on your machine, ensure the correct one is prioritized.
+AWS_MCP_PROFILE_NAME is not specified, the system follows boto3's default credential selection order, in this case, if you have multiple AWS profiles configured on your machine, ensure the correct profile is prioritized in your credential chain.
 - Install uv from [Astral](https://docs.astral.sh/uv/getting-started/installation/) or the [GitHub README](https://github.com/astral-sh/uv#installation)
 - Install Python 3.10 or newer using `uv python install 3.10` (or a more recent version)